ksu-cs-textbooks/cis300/content/homework/jjfhhsduuerqo1239jas/hw2-connectFour-description.md

 ### UserInterface Class

 This class serves as the UI class.
 Overall, it will populate the UI dynamically, as well as handle all of the in-game events.
 The ux fields referenced relate back to the UI components as described in the above "User Interface" section.
-Note that if it is not already there, you will need to add `using System.Drawing;` at the top of the file in order to utilize the `Color` data type.

 #### Fields